dd-group01/phase03/method.md

 ### The concept

 Analyzing the web is easy to find well-organized communities and groups of users against women.
 The aim of this project is to bring to the attention the opinion of small communities and their vision of female’s activism, using <b>The Anti·Feminist Manifesto</b> as a flagship worth to be followed.
 The website’s strenght is focused on the textual part; the fact that this kind of content, hyperbolic and without any logic, is really made by some people, create a sense of dissociation and at the same time gives an unseen perspective on what anti-feminists means.
 A tree-map visualization can help to better understand where the content come from, for each website the treemap visualize the number of characters selected for the text.
+We used <b>3185 characters</b> for the whole website.

 {% include_relative _pages/visualization/method/treemap.html %}